marmoszy/anonymous/README.md

-### The directory with additional information for papers
+### The directory with branches for additional information